 One of the most important things to check is that all tour participants have their passports ready!

 It’s important to note that some countries do require a certain period of validity on passports after your proposed date of exit from the country.

-We strongly recommend visiting the website of the British Foreign and Commonwealth Office for the most up-to-date information on passport requirements.
+We strongly recommend visiting the website of the FCDO website for the most up-to-date information on passport requirements.

-The British Foreign and Commonwealth Office also has a page dedicated to providing the most up-to-date information regarding passport requirements for travel to Europe after Brexit.
+The FCDO also has a page dedicated to providing the most up-to-date information regarding passport requirements for travel to Europe after Brexit.

 And if you have any tourists who are not British citizens, we would recommend that they contact the relevant embassy for information specific to them.